Frequently Asked Questions

 A: For donors, GlobalGiving provides a way to help quickly and effectively without having to do a lot of research.
-Donors can support both immediate relief and long-term recovery with donations to the Hurricane Irma Relief Fund.
-Every NGO that receives funds must commit to sending reports to donors at least quarterly, and we typically conduct site visits to check on the work being done.
+Donors can support both immediate relief and long-term recovery with donations to this fund.
+Every NGO that receives grants from this fund must commit to sending reports to donors at least quarterly, and we typically conduct site visits to check on the work being done.
 Donors can subscribe to receive those specific updates and from our site visits, so they can track their money and see what has been accomplished.
 (Sign up for updates during your donation or using the box at the very bottom right of this page.)
 An NGO itself, GlobalGiving also works to help companies give to the relief projects that are important to donors.
 Many companies use GlobalGiving to track and match employee donations to disaster relief efforts, amplifying employee impact and driving further support directly where it's needed.

 Q: Beyond just fundraising support, what other support do you provide local organizations responding to this disaster?

 A: Beyond funding and network connections, we'll also be supporting organizations in impacted areas with technical and capacity support in the coming weeks and months.